mesosphere/dcos-docs-site/pages/1.11/installing/production/advanced/index.md

 excerpt: Using the Advanced Installer to create DC/OS clusters
 ---

 A DC/OS installation process requires a Bootstrap node, Master node, Public Agent node, and a Private Agent node.
-You can view [nodes](/1.11/overview/concepts/#node) documentation for more information.
+You can view [nodes](/1.11/overview/concepts/#node) documenation for more information.
 Using advanced installation method, you can package the DC/OS distribution yourself and connect to every node manually to run the DC/OS installation commands.
 This installation method is recommended if you want to integrate with an existing system or if you don’t have SSH access to your cluster.

 # Advanced installation process

  The following steps are required to install DC/OS clusters using advanced installers.

-1. Configure Bootstrap node
+*   Configure Bootstrap node
-2. Install DC/OS on Master node
+*   Install DC/OS on Master node
-3. Install DC/OS on Agent node
+*   Install DC/OS on Agent node

 ![Advanced Installation Process](/1.11/img/advanced-installer.png)